 - You can select from a team from Level 5 on by tapping on an arena.
 There are three teams in the game from which you can choose: Team Mystic, Team Valor and Team Instinct.
 It’s best to select a team with friends, which is usually the most effective way to go about it.

 The AR Pokévrese conjured up around us by Niantic isn't the most punishing game around but there are still ways to make sure your rise to fame and fortune as a Pokémon master is both easier and faster.
 We've put together the following list of best practice for Pokémon GO.
 Follow our guide, and be the very best!

 1. Quickly find nearby Pokémon

 You can view nearby Pokémon by tapping the white rectangular bar at the bottom right of your screen.
-A window will open revealing which Pokémon are close by; tap one of them and they will appear in the white bar on the main screen (as a silhouette, if that Pokémon hasn't been discovered yet).
+Depending on what's in your area, they'll be all Nearby, all Sightings, or a mix of both.
+A window will open revealing which Pokémon are close; tap one of them and they will appear in the white bar on the main screen (as a silhouette, if that Pokémon hasn't been discovered yet).